A No-Frills Ryokan Experience

 2 hours, 11 minutes from Kaname Inn Tatemachi

-Closed January and February for the weather.
+Closed January and February.

 photos by Nik van der Giesen (hitonoto)